josbp0107/template-automation-java-selenium/README.md

-# Template Automation Testing with Java 17 And Selenium
+# Template Automation Testing For Arreglatech

 This repository contains the essentials to start working with selenium, its different dependencies and archetype folders for handling the screenplay design pattern.